MSallermann/chemfit/docs/src/usage/objective_functions.rst

     val = objective_function( {"x" : 2.0, "y": 1.0} )

-The ``MultiEnergyObjectiveFunction`` has a convenience function (:py:meth:`scme_fitting.multi_energy_objective_function.MultiEnergyObjectiveFunction.write_output`) to write a "report" (various json files and plots) to an output folder after a fit has been performed.
+The ``MultiEnergyObjectiveFunction`` has a convenience function (:py:meth:`chemfit.multi_energy_objective_function.MultiEnergyObjectiveFunction.write_output`) to write a "report" (various json files and plots) to an output folder after a fit has been performed.
 It can be used like this

 .. code-block:: python